DNS Proxywall blocking does not take effect right away

 *.verigio.com 192.168.1.1,192.168.1.2 PermanentHostAddressCategory # case-insensitive match to verigio.com and all subdomains

-2. All DNS caches within Windows and within web browsers should be cleared.
+2. All DNS caches in Windows and web browsers should be cleared.

-To clear Windows DNS cache, run the command from the command line: "ipconfig.exe /flushdns"
+• To clear the Windows DNS cache, run the following command from the command line: "ipconfig.exe /flushdns"

-a) Enable hidden Develop menu by navigating to the menu Safari->Preferences, then select Advanced tab, then check Show Develop menu in menu bar.
+a) Enable the hidden Develop menu by navigating to the menu Safari->Preferences, then select the Advanced tab, and check Show Develop menu in menu bar.

 b) Click the menu item Develop->Empty Caches.

-For more details on clearing DNS caches see:
+For more details on clearing DNS caches, see: https://geekflare.com/clear-dns-cache-on-windows-chrome-firefox-and-safari/

-3. Instead of using DNS over HTTPS protocol, consider other solutions that would allow DNS traffic being inspected and filtered by DNS Proxywall.
+3. Instead of using the DNS over HTTPS protocol, consider other solutions that would allow DNS traffic to be inspected and filtered by DNS Proxywall.